by Devin Chicras (with help from WHCA Directors)

 Find Assistance & Information

-📚 King County Library System: Library locations are closed until at least April 13, but there are still plenty of online resources and digital items available (ebooks, audiobooks, streaming tv and movies, and more).
+📚 King County Library System: Skyway Library is currently closed, but there are still plenty of online resources and digital items available (ebooks, audiobooks, streaming tv and movies, and more).
 Don’t have a card?
 Quickly apply online for instant access.

 🚌 King County Metro: Follow for updates on service reductions, fare discontinuation, and other news.

-🎒 Renton School District: All Renton School District schools are closed for the rest of the 2019-2020 school year.
+🎒 Renton School District: All Renton School District schools are closed for the rest of the 2019-2020 school year and will start the 2021 school year with in-home learning.
 See their website for at-home activities, grab-and-go breakfast and lunch sites, and more.

 📝 Resource Lists & Latest News